-Within an opportunistically short time after Jac died in 2005, Jim Perrin wrote an article about her for the ‘Observer’; and, we believe, he plagiarised the title ‘Touching the Void’, as Joe Simpson already had a book published — to much acclaim — and there was a film based on the book, using that title.
+Within an opportunistically short time after our sister died in 2005, Jim Perrin wrote an article about her for the Observer and, we believe, plagiarised the title ‘Touching the Void’; Joe Simpson already had a book published — to much acclaim — and a film had been made of the book, using that title.

-Readers might have thought that the feelings expressed in the article were ‘sensitive’; the author was ‘devastated’; his loss was ‘profound’: but – There Was a Book In It …
+Readers might have thought that the feelings expressed in the article were ‘sensitive’, the author was ‘devastated’, his loss was ‘profound’.
+But wait — There Was a Book In It.

-We contacted the editor, who then was Roger Alton, to ask that he would print our rebuttal; after all, as close sisters (and intimate friends) we knew the truth: our sister was NOT Jim Perrin’s ‘Lover, wife and friend of forty years’, and many of his other claims were false or ‘implication’.
+We contacted the editor, who then was Roger Alton, to ask that he would print our rebuttal; after all, as close sisters (and intimate friends) we knew the truth: our sister was not Jim Perrin’s ‘Lover, wife and friend of forty years’, and many of his other claims were wholly false or ‘implication’.
 Continue reading